seifotefa/deltahackslite/README.md

-# MockMate – Your AI Interview Coach
+# ResuMock

-An AI-powered mock interview coach that helps you prepare for behavioral interviews by generating tailored questions and providing feedback on your answers.
+An AI-powered mock interview coach that helps you prepare for behavioral interviews by generating tailored questions based on your resume and experience and providing feedback on your answers.

 ## 🎯 Features

-- **Resume-based Question Generation**: Upload or paste your resume text
+- **Resume-based Question Generation**: Upload your resume
 - **Role-specific Questions**: Enter company name and role title for tailored questions
 - **AI-powered Feedback**: Get instant feedback on clarity, confidence, and structure (STAR method)
 - **Clean, Modern UI**: Built with React, Vite, and Tailwind CSS